icerpc/icerpc-docs/pages/icerpc/slic-transport/flow-control.md

 ## Connection-level flow control

 Slic doesn't implement flow control at the connection level.
-It relies instead on the flow control provided by the underlying duplex connection: the duplex connection must apply back pressure on the sender if the receiver cannot consume incoming data fast enough.
+Instead, it relies on the underlying duplex connection flow control.

 ## Stream-level flow control